brenohildebrand/42-Kit/README.md

 > **Notice**
 This project was developed during my journey at [42 São Paulo](https://github.com/42sp).
-You may want to [explore](https://github.com/brenohildebrand/42) them all.
+You may want to [see more](https://github.com/brenohildebrand/42).

-> **Warning**
-Since you need full ownership of your projects, using this framework directly isn't possible.
-However, you can draw inspiration from it and develop your own version.

-## Huh?!

-This is the wannabe famous ft_framework.
-It's a tool to help me during the development of projects at 42.

-Read the [guide](docs/GUIDE.md) to learn more.
+# ft_framework

+This is `ft_framework`, a tool to harness the conveniences of higher-level languages in C programming.
+It simplifies memory management and includes essential data structures like lists and maps, sparing you the hassle of reinventing the wheel.
+It also comes with a CLI tool to help with building, testing and submitting your projects.
+Beware though, you can't use it directly due to ownership rules.
+However, you can draw inspiration from it and develop your own version, and I may help you do just that.

+Get started by reading the [guide](docs/GUIDE.md).